niceyeti/tutornetes/clusters/base_cluster/goop/README.md

     * daemonset api group is 'apps'

 ## State design steps

 The Reconcile function receives requests when _____ (edge transition? what?).

 Note: update logic is explicitly not supported/developed because this is just a demo.
 Otherwise, one would have to implement delta logic to determine target/spec differences.

+## Lessons learned

+I didn't make it far enough to implement robust state-based code patterns, which is a future side project.
+But like any stateful application, there are always hidden assumptions waiting to be violated, for example, pausing/unpausing the cluster with the operator running and 'test' Goop object created caused a funny cornercase to be reach.
+It doesn't matter the outcome of the cornercase, what matters is that I was weakly assuming that state would follow simple increments, but this is not the case.
+The coder implication is that you may have to code defensively around the entry/exit points of states to form 'whitelist' logic, 'whitelist' meaning that you ensure you are allowing only the devil you know into happy-paths.

 ## Goal